mashuk-tamim/organization-management-app/README.md

 - **Recharts**: For interactive and dynamic charts.
 - **TanStack Table**: For advanced table features like filtering, sorting, and pagination.
 - **Zod**: For schema-based validation of input data.
-- **NextAuth v5**: Used for user authentication with secure cookies.
+- **Jose**: Used for user authentication with secure http-only cookies.

 ## Why I Used These Technologies